 If you're using AsyncAPI to define an API that connects to a message broker, you'll most probably make use of user/password or certificates.
 Traditionally, message brokers are infrastructure pieces that serve an internal purpose and they're not exposed to the public.
 That's why their security mechanisms are also simpler than what we're used to with REST APIs.
 However, AsyncAPI also helps you define your HTTP streaming APIs and therefore it supports more sophisticated mechanisms like OAuth2 or OpenID.

-asyncapi: '2.0.0-rc1' id: 'urn:hello-world-publisher' info: title: Hello world publisher application version: '0.1.0' servers: - url: broker.mycomapny.com protocol: amqp description: This is "My Company" broker. security: - user-password: channels: hello: publish: message: $ref: '#/components/messages/hello-msg' goodbye: publish: message: $ref: '#/components/messages/goodbye-msg' components: messages: hello-msg: payload: type: object properties: name: type: string sentAt: $ref: '#/components/schemas/sent-at' goodbye-msg: payload: type: object properties: sentAt: $ref: '#/components/schemas/sent-at' schemas: sent-at: type: string description: The date and time a message was sent. format: datetime securitySchemes: user-password: type: userPassword
+asyncapi: '2.1.0' info: title: Hello world application version: '0.1.0' servers: production: url: broker.mycompany.com protocol: amqp description: This is "My Company" broker. security: - user-password: channels: hello: publish: message: $ref: '#/components/messages/hello-msg' goodbye: publish: message: $ref: '#/components/messages/goodbye-msg' components: messages: hello-msg: payload: type: object properties: name: type: string sentAt: $ref: '#/components/schemas/sent-at' goodbye-msg: payload: type: object properties: sentAt: $ref: '#/components/schemas/sent-at' schemas: sent-at: type: string description: The date and time a message was sent. format: datetime securitySchemes: user-password: type: userPassword

-The example above shows how to specify that our server (the Kafka broker) requires a user and a password to stablish a connection.
+The example above shows how to specify that your server (the Kafka broker) requires a user and a password to establish a connection.
 Let's break this down:

 components/securitySchemessection.
 You might have also noticed its value is an empty array.
-It's because some security schemes allow for extra configuration but, since this is not the case, we leave the array empty.
+It's because some security schemes allow for extra configuration but, since this is not the case in this example, leave the array empty.

 user/passwordmechanism is the

 There are many more security schemes.
 Learn more about them here.